matplotlib/matplotlib/doc/faq/usage_faq.rst

       import matplotlib
       matplotlib.use('PS')   # generate postscript output by default

-   If you use the ``use``, this must be done before importing :mod:`matplotlib.pyplot`, calling :func:`~matplotlib.use` after pyplot has been imported will have no effect.
-Using `use` will require changes in your code if users want to use a different backend.
-Therefore, you should avoid explicitly calling ``use`` unless absolutely necessary.
+   If you use the :func:`~matplotlib.use` function, this must be done before importing :mod:`matplotlib.pyplot`.
+Calling :func:`~matplotlib.use` after pyplot has been imported will have no effect.
+Using :func:`~matplotlib.use` will require changes in your code if users want to use a different backend.
+Therefore, you should avoid explicitly calling :func:`~matplotlib.use` unless absolutely necessary.

 .. note::
    Backend name specifications are not case-sensitive; e.g., 'GTKAgg'